 Potato chips, on the other hand, or steak, or cookies, or milk chocolate, the more you eat the more you crave.
 They are uninteresting: the most interesting and satisfying part is the chewing.

 I used to be skinny.
 No, forget that, I used to be scrawny.
 Skin and bones.
 Until I found out that it’s hip to eat scientifically.
 So I started with whole wheat… it is good for you, right?

 Next thing you know I was fat.
 Not huge, but about three times as big as I was naturally.
 Big enough for you?

 Slowly, as I am finding my center, as I am finding my truth, I am following an advice I gave to someone a few years ago.
 I told her: eat like a cat.
 A cat won’t eat something if it doesn’t smell good, if she doesn’t like it, even if not eating she will starve to death.
 I have had enough cats to know that.

 This woman, really beautiful face, but overweight, had a family.
 She cooked every night.
 And she ate what she cooked.
 Then visited with other people and ate what they put in front of her.
 She never said ‘no, thank you.’
 90% of what she ate was just edible, not something she enjoyed.

 It took some convincing, but she finally accepted the advice.
 She dropped 40 pounds in about a month, without dieting.

 Most vegetables are bad for me.
-Most fruits are bad for me.
+All fruits are bad for me.
 Soups are bad for me.
 Stews are bad for me.
 But a little 4-6-ounce piece of well-seasoned, underdone fish or meat is really good for me.

 Now, I don’t want this whole article to turn into a diet article, that wasn’t my purpose.
 But how you eat can be a dead giveaway of how you live.
 And it can be a good indicator of why you are unhappy, unfulfilled, and starved to death inside and out.